 The MV Normand Energy set sail from San Diego on April 2nd, arriving in the vicinity of the GSR test site around April 9th, having conducted an initial mid-water deep-ocean lowering and raising test of Patania II en route and having picked up some baseline environmental monitoring equipment from a previous GSR expedition.
-On the very same date that the MV Normand Energy arrived at GSR B4 block, the MV Island Pride hosting the MANGAN 2021 expedition set sail from San Diego.
-In the weeks that followed, a variety of technical and scientific activities took place in the GSR B4 block, as summarized in the timeline in figure 4.10 and the bathymetric maps presented in figures 4.11 and 4.12.
+On the very same date that the MV Normand Energy arrived at the GSR B4 block, the MV Island Pride hosting the MANGAN 2021 expedition set sail from San Diego.
+In the weeks that followed, a variety of technical and scientific activities took place in the GSR B4 block, as summarized in the timeline in figure 4.10 and the bathymetric map presented in figure 4.11.

 From April 9th to April 18th, the GSRNOD21 team conducted a technical validation trial and scientific maneuvers at site A indicated in figure 4.11, including sequences of so-called selfies and drivebys coordinated by the MIT science team.
 This was followed by positioning of scientific instrumentation at the MI2 GSR trial site.
 The MV Island Pride arrived at the MI2 GSR trial site on April 14th, and the MANGAN 2021 team began its pre-impact studies.
 It also set up its monitoring equipment for the large-scale MI2 GSR collector trial, which took place between April 18th and April 20th.
-With the trial complete, the MANGAN 2021 team conducted post-impact monitoring of the site, while the MV Normand Energy headed to another part of the GSR B4 block (sites B and C in figure 4.11) to conduct a technical validation trial and further scientific studies, respectively.
+With the trial complete, the MANGAN 2021 team conducted post-impact monitoring of the site, while the MV Normand Energy headed to another part of the GSR B4 block (sites B and C in figure 4.11) to conduct a technical validation trial and further scientific studies.
 AUV monitoring operations and environmental studies, coordinated by the MIT science team, accompanied the technical validation trial.
 On the thirteenth dive of the expedition, on April 25th, the umbilical cable holding the Patania II disconnected, and the vehicle fell 4,500 m to the seabed.
 A coordinated recovery operation, involving both the MV Normand Energy and the MV Island Pride, began.
-By April 29th, Patania II had been successfully recovered, and the MV Normand Energy sailed to the calmer coastal waters of Mexico for safe reattachment of the umbilical cable to Patania II.
+By April 29th, Patania II had been successfully recovered, and the arrived on site on April 14th and began their pre-impact studies.
+The large-scale MI2 GSR collector trial took place between April 18th and April 20th.
+The GSRNOD21 and MANGAN 2021 expeditions then relocated 13.0° to the BGR collector trial area for the MI2 BGR tests that took 12.8°N place from May 7th to May 8th.
+12.5°